-Refer to "Chapter 3: Affected Environment" or appendix F for background information on the units used to measure sounds (A-weighted decibels (dBA)) and metrics such as percent time audible and L{eq} (the constant sound level that conveys the same energy as the variable sound levels during the analysis period).
-Several examples of sound pressure levels in the dBA scale are listed in table 26 in chapter 3, including typical sounds found in Yellowstone.
+Refer to "Chapter 3: Affected Environment" for background information on the units used to measure sounds (dBA) and metrics such as percent time audible and $L{eq}$ (the constant sound level that conveys the same energy as the variable sound levels during the analysis period).
+Several examples of sound pressure levels in the dBA scale are listed in table 22 in chapter 3, including typical sounds found in Yellowstone.